soggybag/front-end-React/09-redux-thunk/README.md

 Readux Thunk solves the problem of handling asynchornous actions in Redux.
 Redux Thunk is a middleware for Redux.

+> In computer programming, a thunk is a subroutine that is created, often automatically, to assist a call to another subroutine.
+Thunks are primarily used to represent an additional calculation that a subroutine needs to execute, or to call a routine that does not support the usual calling mechanism.
+They have a variety of other applications to compiler code generation and in modular programming.

 In use a Thunk is simple.
 Action creators normally return an Action Object describing the action.
 When you have an asynchronous action this becomes a problem.
 You can't return an action with data because the data hasn't been loaded yet.
-A thunk hanldes this by passing a function in place of the object.
+A thunk handles this by passing a function in place of the object.
 This function receives the dispatch from Redux and will return the action object when the async request resolves.